maestromadman/fruitful/README.md

 # fruitful
-Building an optimized, bi-weekly Trader Joe's shopping list that aligns with your health goals.
+Building an optimized, weekly Trader Joe's shopping list that aligns with your health goals.